cara-tm/pat_article_social/help.md

 ###Attributes

 >    **site**: String (required).
 A comma separated list of social websites (facebook, twitter, google, pinterest, tumblr, instapaper, pocket, linkedin, buffer, reddit, dribbble, stumbleupon, delicious, ello).
 Default: permalink.
 Notice: "permalink" attribute creates a show/hide input bellow the icon with the current article's permalink.
 >
->    **card**: String (optional).
-Choose which Twitter card format to use (among: summary, summary_large_image, product).
-This plugin takes care of images associated with the current article and changes the Twitter's card format accordingly (changed to "summary_large_image").
-Basically, in normal contexts you just need to set the card attribute with "summary" or keep it blank.
-Default: "summary".
->
 >    **tooltip**: String (optional).
 Tooltip of the link.
 Default: none (empty).
 >